 - Helps to improve user experience

-Design systems can play a crucial role in ensuring product consistency across all platforms.
+Design systems play an important role in ensuring consistency across all platforms.
 It creates a common language for the product that helps ensure consistency across all platforms.
 This visual language includes typography, color palettes, iconography, and other design elements used throughout the project.
 Making your product consistent makes things easier for your user, thereby, reducing the length of the thinking process and eliminating confusion.

 Design that is consistent and adheres to established standards is essential for creating a positive user experience.
 When designers limit the number of ways actions and operations are represented, it reduces the need for users to learn new ways to complete tasks, making it easier for them to navigate and use the product.
 By following design norms and platform conventions, designers ensure that users can quickly adapt to new tasks without having to master a whole new set of tools.

 It may sound like common sense, but there are many examples of designs that need more consistency and make it easier for users to complete even the simplest of tasks.
 As designers, we must prioritize creating a seamless user experience by implementing design standards that are easy to understand and follow.
 By doing so, we can help users feel more comfortable and confident in using our products.

 Creating a design that looks great and functions well on all devices can be challenging, but it’s essential for providing a positive user experience.
 A design system can help achieve this by providing guidelines that ensure consistency in layout, typography, and visual elements across all devices.